GrattonLab/Gratton2bids/dwi/naming_conventions.md

 Diffusion-weighted imaging data acquired for that participant.
 The optional “acq-<label>” key/value pair corresponds to a custom label the user may use to distinguish different set of parameters.
 For example this should be used when a study includes two diffusion images - one single band and one multiband.
 In such case two files could have the following names: sub-01_acq-singleband_dwi.nii.gz and sub-01_acq-multiband_dwi.nii.gz, however the user is free to choose any other label than “singleband” and “multiband” as long as they are consistent across subjects and sessions.
+Could also include the sampling used.

+ Example:
+ sub-01_ses-03_dsi_dwi.nii

 For multiband acquisitions, one can also save the single-band reference image as type “sbre” (e.g. dwi/sub-control01_sbref.nii[.gz]).